hiimluck3r/h2m/README.md

 You can change the template to use your own links in **config/social.yml** (main template file) or in **group_vars/all/h2mconfig.yml** (filled in after running configure.sh or installer.py).

+---
+<h3>Storage configuration</h3>

+You can manage storage capacity for stateful applications in the following configs:

+* config/storage_cfg.yml (main template)
+* group_vars/all/h2mconfig.yml

 <h2>🍰 Contribution Guidelines:</h2>

 Contributions are what make the open source community such an amazing place to learn inspire and create.
 Any contributions you make are greatly appreciated.
 If you have a suggestion that would make this better please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!